BryanWang0702/MiSleep/README.md

 4. Auto stage

 Finally, now we have the auto stage function!
 Check it in the tool.
+The overall test accuracy of NREM and Wake is higher than 90%, and for REM, the accuracy is higher than 80%.
+Currently the model's result is rather fragmented in the state transition segments, we will add some constraints to fix this.

 **Future**: Open for suggestions :).